mkrapp/training2025-12/git_local.md

 `git add README.md`

-> [!TIP]
-> If your commit message is one line, you can use `-m` to add commit message in one command
+*If your commit message is one line, you can use `-m` to add commit message in one command:*

 `git commit -m "Add learning section to README"`

 Check the log:

-> [!TIP]
-> If you want a simplified view of commits, you can indicate one line
+*If you want a simplified view of commits, you can indicate one line:*

 `git log --oneline`